A Different View of Medical Marijuana

 Early Exposure to Cannabinoids

-Clinical studies on adolescent rats indicates a decrease in the receptivity of brain dopamine reward centers as teens move into adulthood.
+Clinical studies on adolescent rats indicate a decrease in the receptivity of brain dopamine reward centers as teens move into adulthood.
 This could explain why the earlier the use of marijuana the more likely it will lead to the use of more dangerous, more potent drugs.

 The National Institute on Drug Abuse (NIDA) points to cross-sensitization to substance abuse as the problem.
 THC “primes” the brain for stronger responses to other drugs.
 Again, clinical studies show that rats who were administered THC demonstrated heightened behavioral responses to other addictive drugs like morphine.